Skip to main content

 Falls

-Physical Activity
+Physical activity

 • Regular exercise can help older adults stay independent and prevent many health problems that come with age.
-According to the 2018 Physical Activity Guidelines for Americans, older adults should do two types of physical activities each week to improve their health—aerobic and muscle-strengthening.14
+According to the 2018 Physical Activity Guidelines for Americans, older adults should do two types of physical activities each week to improve their health—aerobic and muscle-strengthening.15

-• These guidelines recommend that older adults engage in at least 150 minutes of moderate-intensity or 75 minutes of vigorous aerobic activity a week and muscle strengthening activities on two or more days a week.14
+• These guidelines recommend that older adults engage in at least 150 minutes of moderate-intensity or 75 minutes of vigorous aerobic activity a week and muscle strengthening activities on two or more days a week.15

-Oral Health
+Oral health

-• About 17% of older adults no longer have any natural teeth.17
+• About 13.2% of older adults have complete tooth loss.18

 • Poor oral health can negatively impact nutrition and proper management of chronic conditions.

-Behavioral Health
+Behavioral health

 • One in four older adults experiences a behavioral health problem such as depression, anxiety, or substance abuse.19